OAuth2 in Datadog

 8. Call the API Key Creation endpoint to generate an API key that allows you to send data on behalf of Datadog users.

 If the API_KEYS_WRITE scope has not been added to your client, this step fails.
-This endpoint generates an API Key that is only shown once.
+This endpoint generates an API Key that is only shown once, and cannot be re-generated unless the user deletes it within their Datadog account.
 Store this value in a secure database or location.

-For more information about client creation and publishing, see OAuth for Datadog Integrations.
+For more information about OAuth client creation, testing and publishing, see OAuth for Datadog Integrations.

 Initiate authorization from a third-party location

-When users initiate authorization from the Datadog integration tile, they are required to have corresponding permissions for all requested scopes.
-If authorization is initiated from somewhere other than the integration tile, users without all of the required permissions may complete authorization (but are prompted to re-authorize with proper permissions when returning to the integration tile).
-To avoid this, users should be routed from third-party platforms to the Datadog integration tile to begin authorization.
+Additionally, when users initiate authorization from the Datadog integration tile, they are required to have corresponding permissions for all requested scopes.
+If authorization is initiated from somewhere other than the integration tile, users without all of the required permissions may complete authorization (but are prompted to re-authorize with proper permissions when they return to the Datadog integration tile).

 Authorization code grant flow with PKCE